 - The Minnesota Summit on Learning & Technology is a high-quality conference and networking venue for college, university, and K-12 educators and innovators in Minnesota who are committed to effective online and blended learning.
-In 2019, over 220 individuals registered for the Summit to participate in sessions from their colleagues and to hear keynoter speaker Dr. Bernard Bull, President, Goddard College share "The Promise and Possibility of Human-Centered Learning Environments."
-Due to the pandemic, the 2020 Summit was not held. - Quality Matters (QM): QM is a national faculty-centered peer review process designed to improve and certify the quality of online courses.
+In 2022, the event focused on the theme, "Flexible Learning in our Digital Era," with more than 25 concurrent sessions in addition to a general session on the conference theme. - Quality Matters (QM): QM is a national faculty-centered peer review process designed to improve and certify the quality of online courses.
 Based on best practices and rigorous research, QM provides rubrics, national course certifications, and training to faculty who are teaching online or hybrid courses.
 This program is paid for and coordinated jointly by

-Minnesota State and the University of Minnesota.
-A Faculty Development & Quality of Online Teaching Special Interest Group (SIG) provides additional collaboration opportunities.

-- MnLC Special Interest Groups: Additional SIGs include Open Education Resources (OER) that brings together those working on OER and affordable content solutions with the goal of sharing best practices and collaborative opportunities; Digital and Information Literacy addressing critical competencies needed by 21st century learners; and Innovation including topics such as remote proctoring, competency-based education, virtual reality/augmented reality, micro-credentialing, digital badging, and personalized learning. - State and Federal Regulatory Compliance for Online Learning: Minnesota State and the University of Minnesota Provost's Office, through the MnLC, are working with the Minnesota Office of Higher Education in the State Authorization Reciprocity Agreement (SARA) to promote multi-state regulatory compliance with distance education regulations.
-By working jointly under SARA, both Minnesota State and the U of M have saved money and staff time.
-Currently all five University of Minnesota campuses and 26 of the Minnesota State colleges and universities have joined SARA. - Monthly Webinars for Joint Staff/Faculty Development: The MnLC has continued its highly successful monthly "Best of Summit" webinar series, offering a wide variety of topics such as "The Digital Divide: Providing Equal Access in an Era of Online Delivery (Intermediate District 287), "Developing Creativity in the Classroom (University of Minnesota Twin Cities) and "Are We Doing Enough to Help Faculty Teach Online?"
-(Minnesota State University Mankato). - Annual Report of Public Online Learning in Minnesota: The MnLC partners also collaborate on the annual report summarizing the state of online offerings in Minnesota's public education institutions (higher ed and K-12).
+- Minnesota State and the University of Minnesota.
+A Faculty Development & Quality of Online Teaching Special Interest Group (SIG) provides additional collaboration opportunities. - MnLC Special Interest Groups: Additional SIGs include Open Education Resources (OER) that brings together those working on OER and affordable content solutions with the goal of sharing best practices and collaborative opportunities; Digital and Information Literacy addressing critical competencies needed by 21st century learners; and Innovation including topics such as remote proctoring, competency-based education, virtual reality/augmented reality, micro-credentialing, digital badging, and personalized learning. - State and Federal Regulatory Compliance for Online Learning: Minnesota State and the University of Minnesotae, through the MnLC, are working with the Minnesota Office of Higher Education in the State Authorization Reciprocity Agreement (SARA) to promote multi-state regulatory compliance with distance education regulations.
+By working jointly under SARA, both Minnesota State and the University of Minnesota have saved money and staff time.
+Currently all five University of Minnesota campuses and 26 of the Minnesota State colleges and universities have joined SARA. - Monthly Webinars for Joint Staff/Faculty Development: The MnLC has continued its highly successful monthly "Best of Summit" webinar series, offering a wide variety of topics such as "The Digital Divide: Providing Equal Access in an Era of Online Delivery" (Intermediate District 287), "Developing Creativity in the Classroom" (University of Minnesota-Twin Cities) and "Are We Doing Enough to Help Faculty Teach Online?"
+(Minnesota State University, Mankato). - Annual Report of Public Online Learning in Minnesota: The MnLC partners also collaborate on the annual report summarizing the state of online offerings in Minnesota's public education institutions (higher ed and K-12).

-In addition to the MnLC, the U of M and Minnesota State partner in these eLearning related areas:
+The University of Minnesota and Minnesota State also partner in these eLearning-related areas: